 The Department of Chicano/Latino Studies offers the opportunity to earn up to three Departmental certificates.
 Each certificate recognizes successful completion of a focused course of study in one of three areas.
 Applications and notices of designated University or Departmental events, seminars, and colloquia pertaining to each certificate will be posted on the undergraduate bulletin board on the 3rd floor of Social Science Tower (outside of Social Science Tower 383) and online.
 The certificate program is available to all majors.
-For more information regarding the department's certificate program, please visit the website at thtp://www.chicanolatinostudies.uci.edu/cls_undergrad_cert
+For more information, please visit their website:

+www.chicanolatinostudies.uci.edu/undergrad/cert.php

-- History and Culture Certificate
+- History and Culture

 - Social Policy and Issues

 - Chicano/Latino Community in a Global Context